Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Federated search
-     - A federated search application that allows users to simultaneously search multiple databases hosted by the same or different vendors with a single query from a single user interface.
-The end user is not responsible for selecting the database being searched.
+     - A search conducted by a federated search application that allows users to simultaneously search multiple content sources, typically hosted by different vendors, with a single query from a single user interface.
+The federated search application typically presents the user with a single set of results collected from the content sources searched.
+The end user is not responsible for selecting the content sources being searched.
+The content sources being searched will report such activity as Searches_Federated.
 See :ref:`Appendix G <appendix-g>`.
      - MetaLib, EBSCOhost Connection

    * - Filter